WHAT KIND OF VISAS ARE PROVIDED?

 Here some guidelines from the Lowy International School LINK regarding the main insurance companies.

-NOTE (1) that in the insurance there are always some exceptions and not all of the medical issues are covered.
-For example pregnancy after the sixth month, child delivery, psychological and psychiatric treatments are typically not included in the policies.
-UPDATE 2025: TAU is arranging new policies that are intended to cover also these costs.
-New details might come soon!
+NOTE (1) that in all of the insurance policies there are always some exceptions and not all of the medical issues are covered.
+For example late stage pregnancy, child delivery, psychological and psychiatric treatments are typically not included in the policies.
+As well, all of the medications that do not belong to the National Health Insurance Law, 1994, and the National Health Insurance Ordinance (Drugs in the Health Services Basket), 1995.

 NOTE (2) it is reported that if you get injured in a traffic accident, the insurance provider won't cover the costs.
 Instead, they will be covered by the responsible party's insurance or by the Karnit, a governmental fund (HERE a website with some more details in English).
 It should be the same also for injuries and accidents related to war (but we don't have a clear picture of this issue as of now).
 Importantly, this coverage is available as long as one has a valid visa.